intelie/challenge-eventstore/README.md

   and benefits involved.
 You may write those as comments inline or, if you wish, provide a separate document summarizing those choices.
+* Write all code and documentation in english

 You may use external libraries, but their use has to be properly justified as well.